What you need before you start

 Authentication

-Every call sends your key as thex-api-key header:
+For most automation tools, send your API key as thex-api-key header:

 Step 1 — Start a generation